 But hold onto your hats, as it is likely to take 3-6 months to open an account.
 Banks have a difficult time, it’s so easy to form UK companies they are left with a difficult job of going through hellish risk and compliance jobs.

 That all being said, it's not a nightmare we would wish on anyone.

 If you simply want to trade in the UK and you are not regulated, then an E-money account is often more than adequate, and far easier to get, with one major provision.
 If you have UK employees, then you will need a UK pension scheme, which will require Direct Debit, and very few E-money providers allow direct debits.
 But wise.com do.
 If you have no employees then there are many options available.

-The great advantages of the E-Money providers are that many do not require UK Directors, and are much much quicker and responsible when it comes to going through the identity checks for KYC.
+The great advantages of the E-Money providers are that many do not require UK Directors, and are much much quicker and responsive when it comes to going through the identity checks for KYC.

 Traditional banks often require UK Directors which may be difficult to appoint at an early stage.
 They will often too have turnover limits, and you will find yourself getting stuck in knots getting through compliance.